relay-integrations/aws-ec2/steps/aws-ec2-step-instances-terminate/README.md

-# aws-ec2-instances-stop
+# aws-ec2-step-instances-terminate

-This [AWS EC2](https://aws.amazon.com/ec2/) step container requests that the a set of given instances stop immediately.
+This [AWS EC2](https://aws.amazon.com/ec2/) step container requests that the a set of given instances terminate immediately.

 ## Specification